MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 77 or later

   #### Description
-  Sets the minimum supported version of SSL.
+  Sets the minimum supported version of TLS.
 If you don't configure this policy, Microsoft Edge uses a default minimum version, TLS 1.0.

-If you enable this policy, you can set the minimum version to one of the following values: 'TLSv1', 'TLSv1.1' or 'TLSv1.2'.
-When set, Microsoft Edge won't use any version of SSL/TLS lower than the specified version.
+If you enable this policy, Microsoft Edge won't use any version of SSL/TLS lower than the specified version.
 Any unrecognized value is ignored.

 Policy options mapping: